enova/pgl_ddl_deploy/README.md

 ## <a name="installation"></a>Installation

-The functionality of this requires postgres version 9.5+.
+The functionality of this requires postgres version 9.5+ and a working install of pglogical.
 Packages will be available soon.
 To build from source:
 ```
 make
 make install